cancamilo/dataworks-gis/README.md

 Create a manually executable pipeline.

-- Configure google cloud account ~ 1 hour
+- Configure google cloud account ~ 1 hour [x]

-- Write script that downloads, transforms and uploads to BG ~ 3-4 hours
+- Write script that downloads, transforms and uploads to BG ~ 3-4 hours [x]
+- Try to convert data point to geometry ~ 1 hour [x]
-- Create query for a specific point in time ~ 1 hour
+- Create query for a specific point in time ~ 1 hour [x]
-- Configure looker to visualize the dat and do qa ~ 2 hour

-- Create a prefect workflow ~ 3 hours
-- Configure virtual machine in GC that runs prefect and test it ~ 3 hours
+- Fix basic visualization ~ 1 hour [x]

-- Spark vs dbt? choose how to process the data and what too show in the dashboard.
+- Spark vs dbt? choose how to process the data and what to show in the dashboard.
 Include unit tests.
-10 hours
+10 hours []

+Spark can work either on the raw data in the data lake or directly interact with BigQuery.
+It requires to spin-up a cluster for computations.
+On the other hand, dbt uses the query engine of the data warehouse, Bigquery in this case.

+- Create a prefect workflow ~ 3 hours []
+- Configure virtual machine in GC that runs prefect and test it ~ 3 hours []
+- Configure looker to visualize the data and do qa ~ 2 hour []

-- Refine all the above steps ~ 5 hours
+- Refine all the above steps ~ 5 hours []
-- Write documentation ~ 2 hour
+- Write documentation ~ 2 hour []